sleeyax/stremio-addons/README.md

 * Arhived [Cartoon Extra](packages/addons/cartoonextra) because it has been taken down.
 * Archived [Search and Play](packages/addons/search-and-play) due to technical difficulties regarding hosting.
 Could be fixed, but only very few people used this addon anyways.
 * Archived [Watch Cartoon Online (WCO)](packages/addons/watchcartoononline) becausee it seems broken and I no longer care to fix it.
-* Archived [Livestreams from dlive.tv](packages/addons/dlive) becaude the addon hasn't been upated for a while.
+* Archived [Livestreams from dlive.tv](packages/addons/dlive) because the addon hasn't been upated for a while.
 Search is broken and livestreams don't fully load.
 * Archived [XNXX](packages/addons/xnxx) because the free HTTP proxy it requires stopped working.
-The addon itself still works fine though, feel free to run it locally.'
+The addon itself still works fine though, feel free to run it locally.
 * Archived [IPTV from RedBox](packages/addons/redbox-tv) (local addon)

 ## Project structure